-- (e) Section 168 property.
-The depreciation allowable for any taxable year for property for which depreciation is determined under § 168, is determined as follows: - (i) by using either: - (A) the general depreciation system in § 168(a); or - (B) the alternative depreciation system in § 168(g) if the property is required to be depreciated under the alternative depreciation system pursuant to § 168(g)(1) or other provisions of the Code (for example, property described in § 263A(e) (2)(A) or § 280F(b)(1)).
-Property required to be depreciated under the alternative depreciation system pursuant to § 168(g) (1) includes property in a class (as set out in § 168(e)) for which the taxpayer made a timely valid election under § 168(g) (7); and - (ii) if the property is qualified property, 50-percent bonus depreciation property, or Liberty Zone property, by taking into account the additional first year depreciation deduction provided by § 168(k) or § 1400L(b), as applicable, unless the taxpayer made a timely valid election not to deduct the additional first year depreciation (or made a deemed election not to deduct the additional first year depreciation; for further guidance, see Rev. Proc.
+(e) Section 168 property.
+The depreciation allowable for any taxable year for property for which depreciation is determined under § 168, is determined as follows:

+(i) by using either:

+- (A) the general depreciation system in § 168(a); or - (B) the alternative depreciation system in § 168(g) if the property is required to be depreciated under the alternative depreciation system pursuant to § 168(g)(1) or other provisions of the Code (for example, property described in § 263A(e)(2)(A) or § 280F(b)(1)).
+Property required to be depreciated under the alternative depreciation system pursuant to § 168(g)(1) includes property in a class (as set out in § 168(e)) for which the taxpayer made a timely valid election under § 168(g)(7); and

+(ii) if the property is qualified property, 50-percent bonus depreciation property, Liberty Zone property, or GO Zone property, by taking into account the additional first year depreciation deduction provided by § 168(k), § 1400L(b), or § 1400N(d), as applicable, unless the taxpayer made a timely valid election not to deduct the additional first year depreciation (or made a deemed election not to deduct the additional first year depreciation; for further guidance, see Rev. Proc.
 2002-33, 2002-1 C.B.
-963, or Rev. Proc.
-2003-50, 2003-29 I.R.B.
-119) for the class of property (as defined in § 1.168(k)-1T(e)(2) or § 1.1400L(b)-1T(e)(2), as applicable) in which that property is included. - (f) Section 197 property.
+963, Rev. Proc.
+2003-50, 2003-2 C.B.
+119, or Notice 2006-77) for the class of property (as defined in § 1.168(k)-1(e)(2), § 1.1400L(b)-1(e)(2), or section 4.02 of Notice 2006-77, as applicable) in which that property is included.

+- (f) Section 197 property.
 The depreciation allowable for any taxable year for an amortizable § 197 intangible (including any property for which a timely election under § 13261(g)(2) of the 1993 Act was made) is determined in accordance with § 1.197-2(f). - (g) Former § 168 property.
-The depreciation allowable for any taxable year for property subject to former § 168 is determined by using either: - (i) the accelerated method of cost recovery applicable to the property (for example, for 5-year property, the recovery method under former § 168(b)(1)); or - (ii) the straight-line method applicable to the property if the property is required to be depreciated under the straight-line method (for example, property described in former § 168(f)(12) or former § 280F(b)(2)) or if the taxpayer elected to determine the depreciation allowance under the optional straight-line percentage (for example, the straight-line method in former § 168(b)(3)). - (h) Qualified revitalization building.
-The depreciation allowable for any taxable year for any qualified revitalization building (as defined in § 1400l(b)(1)) for which the taxpayer has made a timely valid election under § 1400l(a) is determined as follows: - (i) if the taxpayer elected to deduct one-half of any qualified revitalization expenditures (as defined in § 1400l(b)(2)) chargeable to a capital account with respect to the qualified revitalization building for the taxable year in which the building is placed in service by the taxpayer, the depreciation allowable for the property's placed-in-service year is equal to one-half of the qualified revitalization expenditures for the property and the depreciation allowable for the remaining recovery period of the property is determined using the general depreciation system of § 168(a) or the alternative depreciation system of
+The depreciation allowable for any taxable year for property subject to former § 168 is determined by using either: - (i) the accelerated method of cost recovery applicable to the property (for example, for 5-year property, the recovery method under former § 168(b)(1)); or

+(ii) the straight-line method applicable to the property if the property is required to be depreciated under the straight-line method (for example, property described in former § 168(f)(12) or former § 280F(b)(2)) or if the taxpayer elected to determine the depreciation allowance under the optional straight-line percentage (for example, the straight-line method in former § 168(b)(3)).

+(h) Qualified revitalization building.
+The depreciation allowable for any taxable year for any qualified revitalization building (as defined in § 1400I(b)(1)) for which the taxpayer has made a timely valid election under § 1400I(a) is determined as follows:

+(i) if the taxpayer elected to deduct one-half of any qualified revitalization expenditures (as defined in § 1400I(b)(2)) chargeable to a capital account with respect to the qualified revitalization building for the taxable year in which the building is placed in service by the taxpayer, the depreciation allowable for the property's placed-in-service year is equal to one-half of the qualified revitalization expenditures for the property and the depreciation allowable for the remaining recovery period of the property is determined using the general depreciation system of § 168(a) or the alternative depreciation system of § 168(g), as applicable; or